clEsperanto/clesperanto-doc/docs/clic/install.rst

 .. container:: text-justify

-    Simply building the library does not necessarily guarantee its correct functionality.
-Tests provided with the library must be run to ensure that the library is working as expected.
+    Building the library alone does not guarantee that it functions correctly.
+Tests provided with the library must be run to verify functionality.
-    If the option ``-D BUILD_TESTS=ON`` is set during configuration (it is by default), the tests will be built along with the library and can be run.
+    If the option ``-D BUILD_TESTS=ON`` is set during configuration (default), the tests will be built along with the library.
-    Once built, one can run all the tests using the following command in the build directory:
+    Once built, run all tests using the following command in the build directory:

 .. code-block:: bash